ReactVision/viro/docs/ViroObjectDetector.md

 ## Coordinate system

 - `boundingBox` is always present and **normalized `[0,1]`** in the model's (portrait) input space.
-- In **AR mode** the native side additionally computes `screenBoundingBox` in **density-independent points (dp)**, aligned to the on-screen AR preview — drop it straight into the `{ left, top, width, height }` of an absolutely-positioned overlay `View` (React Native lays out in dp, so **no density math on your side**).
+- The native side also computes `screenBoundingBox` in **density-independent points (dp)**, aligned to the on-screen AR preview — drop it straight into the `{ left, top, width, height }` of an absolutely-positioned overlay `View` (React Native lays out in dp, so **no density math on your side**).
 It can be negative or exceed the view bounds when an object extends past the visible edges; the overlay simply clips it.
   - **iOS:** maps detections through ARKit's `displayTransform` (points) and inverts the center-square crop.
   - **Android:** the renderer hands the detector the **full, uncropped** rotated camera frame plus the **viewport crop rectangle**; the detector inverts the center-square crop → full-frame pixels → maps through the crop rect to the view (the Android equivalent of `displayTransform`) → converts to dp.
 Boxes land on the visible objects without manual calibration.
-- `worldPosition` (AR + `projectToWorld`, iOS) is the ARKit hit-test of the box center, in world metres.
+- `worldPosition` (with `projectToWorld`, iOS) is the ARKit hit-test of the box center, in world metres.

-In standalone (non-AR) mode, map the normalized `boundingBox` to the preview yourself using the preview layer's `resizeAspectFill` geometry (the camera is shown via `PreviewView` FILL_CENTER on Android / `AVCaptureVideoPreviewLayer` on iOS).

 ---

 ## AR mode

-Mount inside a `ViroARSceneNavigator` and set `useARSession`.
-The detector subscribes to the shared AR camera feed instead of opening its own (no duplicate feed, no camera contention): on iOS it taps ARKit's `currentFrame.capturedImage`; on Android it attaches a camera-image listener to the enclosing `ViroViewARCore`.
-Each detection then carries `screenBoundingBox` (and `worldPosition` on iOS).
+The detector shares the enclosing `ViroARSceneNavigator`'s camera feed (no duplicate feed, no camera contention): on iOS it taps ARKit's `currentFrame.capturedImage`; on Android it attaches a camera-image listener to the enclosing `ViroViewARCore`.
+Each detection carries `screenBoundingBox` (and `worldPosition` on iOS).

 > The detector can be a **sibling** of `ViroARSceneNavigator` (it doesn't need to be a child) — it finds the AR view by walking the tree.
 Give it `width: 0, height: 0`; it renders nothing itself.
+If no `ViroARSceneNavigator` is found in the tree, it fires `onError`.

 ```tsx
 <ViroARSceneNavigator initialScene={{ scene: MyScene }} />